ISSKA/Datalogger_ISSKA/datalogger_code/README.md

 * the simple_datalogger_code is the code with no wireless transmission
 * the notecard_datalogger_code is the code with wireless transmission.

-There are several different C++ files in the sensors_code folder which are all names Sensors.cpp.
+There are several different C++ files in the sensors_code folder which are all named Sensors.cpp.
 For each new sensor configuration, this C++ file must be modified.
 Refer to the Datalogger Guide pdf for more informations about the Sensors.cpp modifications for a new sensor.

 The header file Sensors.h is the same for all codes.